FrankCostello/guidebook/casino-guide/poker-guide.md

 * All games whether dealt or not are ended after 24 hours and no refund is issued.

-* The little dots next to names indicate player statuses, Green is online, Red is offline and Black is idle.
+* The little dots next to names indicate player statuses,
+  * Green is online
+  * Red is offline
+  * Black is idle

 * Each player has 60 seconds to make a move or else they will automatically fold.